0xSero/partisia-docs/docs/smart-contracts/compile-and-deploy-contracts.md

 ## 1) Compile a contract example

 The petition contract can be found in the [example contracts archive](https://gitlab.com/partisiablockchain/language/example-contracts).
-After cloning the repository in your machine, the following will compile it and generate an ABI for it:
+After cloning the repository to your machine, the following will compile it and generate an ABI for it:

 ```bash